yoannduc/tour-of-go/README.md

 My take on  [tour of go](https://tour.golang.org/list) excercises

-For excercise 2, you need to run `go get golang.org/x/tour/gotour`
+For excercise 2, you need to run `go get golang.org/x/tour/gotour` if you want to run the excercises on your local machine